JakeRowsell89/recursion/readme.md

 Post-order: contains(x, tree.left) || contains(x, tree.right) || tree.value === x
 ```

-Hopefully that was understandable and you have some appreciation for the simplicity of it.
+Hopefully you can appreciate the elegance of that solution!
 Additionally thinking about the problem from a different perspective brings you closer to the problem.
-Knowing alternative approaches to solving a problem allows you to recognise patterns you would overlook.
+Knowing alternative approaches to solving problems allows you to recognize patterns you would otherwise overlook.
 Lastly recursive functions are generally _pure functions*_ which come with several benefits beyond the scope of this document.

 _* pure functions are functions in a mathematical sense, their output is a direct result of input and they don't result in any observable changes besides returning a value_